A family environment

 When to adopt?

-When earmarking your little coton d’amour I will give you a code to access a book with over 200 pages of informations (socialization, education, grooming, feeding, vaccination, etc.) to help you prepare for the arrival of your coton.
-I also highly recommend reading a book by Jan Fennell entitled: The Dog Listener This is a book that will give you an insight into the canine world and especially meet its dog’s needs.
+When we sign the contract for your little coton d’amour, I will give you a code to access a book with over 280 pages of informations (socialization, education, grooming, feeding, vaccination, etc.) to help you to prepare for the arrival of your puppy.

 Pictures and videos!